Whenever a stock price drops after a great earnings report, there is always a sense of confusion among traders.

 Sell before other traders sell.

-As traders take their profits and the stock price declines, a sense of panic begins to set in.
+As traders take their profits and the stock price declines, a sense of panic can start to set in.
 This leads to further selling and a steeper decline in the price of the stock.
-Remember: The market isn’t always rational as traders will often make decisions based on their emotions.
-The long term fundamentals of a company might not matter to somebody that is watching their profits evaporating by the minute.

-If you take the factors above into account, you can easily see why a stock can plummet after an earnings beat.
-Fortunately, if the fundamentals of the company are strong and there isn’t any cause for concern, the price will often bounce back after a couple of days / weeks.
+If you take the factors above into account, you can easily see why a stock can drop after an earnings beat.
+Fortunately, if the fundamentals of the company are strong and there isn’t any cause for concern, the price will often bounce back in the short-to-mid term.